r4inee/Swift-Solutions-Task-Scheduler/README.md

 ## Building Project from Source Code
 In an IDE with Maven installed, run the Maven clean and install goals.
 This will generate a .jar file in the target folder.
 This jar is ready to run.

+## Where to Find Information
+ Wiki (See side bar):
+ - Meeting Minutes
+ - Decisions
+ - Background Research
+ - Documentation on the classes, their functions and their purposes
+ - Dependencies (External Libraries) used (or lack thereof)
+ - Development Workflow